kobehustle/lama-cleaner-Project-2024-Jan/README.md

 ## Whole process in text
 - Click `Tap here to load your picture`
-  - All Supported Types: PNG image, JPEG Image
+  - Supported Types: PNG image, JPEG Image
   - Choose the size of brush
   - Brush the parts of image you want to clean and wait a second
   - You can see the picuture without objects you brushed